 The Board of the Company has adopted a number of internal policies.
-These internal policies form part of the Company's governance and compliance framework and also apply to Directors.
+These internal policies form part of the Company's governance and compliance framework and also apply to Directors (to the extent they are relevant).
 These include a Code of Conduct, Conflicts of Interest Policy, Due Diligence Policy, ICT Policy, Internal Fraud Prevention Policy, Speak Up Policy and a Fit and Proper Policy.